duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 private code and data
 - each process keeps a separate copy of the code and data
-- th epages for the private code and data can appear anywhere in the logical address space
+- the pages for the private code and data can appear anywhere in the logical address space

 ![Alt text](../images/image-228.png)